 Canasta

 In Canasta, Jokers are used as wild cards.
-These cards can be melded with natural cards to form Canastas (sets of seven cards of the same rank).
+These cards can be melded with standard cards to form Canastas (sets of seven cards of the same rank).
 Including Jokers adds strategic depth to the game, as players must decide whether to use them in melds or keep them for defensive purposes.

 Euchre

+Euchre employs a 24-card deck, with one suit designated as Trump.
 The Joker is not part of the standard deck, but in some variations, it can be introduced as the ‘Benny’ or ‘Best Bower’, ranking higher than other cards.
 When you use Joker, it becomes the most powerful card and dominates other suits.

 These card ages included Joker; however, games like Bridge and Pinochle do not use Joker and focus on straightforward gameplay.